Georgette-Lumbe/stay_fit/README.md

 - Users not logged in can:
   - Access log in and register pages

+Footer

+    Consistent footer is present in all pages within the site which includes links to Delivery info, FAQs, Privacy policy, Terms and conditions and Contact us page.
+Also present in the footer are signup to newsletter and link to the company's Facebook page.

 [Go to top](#introduction)

 ## Features Left To Implement